platonai/PulsarRPA/README.md

 TODO: Scripts may not working if you can see this line.
 We are working on it ...

-The crawling workflow can be illustrated in kotlin as the following:
+The major workflow of Pulsar comes from Apache Nutch, and can be illustrated in kotlin as the following:

     val pages = urls
             .map { generate(batchId, it) }